abhinav4848/Obsidian-Medicine/qt prolongation.md

   - long QT syndrome
   - prolonged QT interval
 ---
+QT interval is from start of Q to end of T. (Ventricular depol and repol).![[ecg.jpg]] For QTc, Divide the time you get on ECG by the heart rate.
+Use QT nomogram to check where the QTc lies.
+Rule of thumb: Anything less than 420ms should be okay.

 # Drugs
 - amiodarone, sotalol, class 1a antiarrhythmic drugs
 - [[tricyclic antidepressants]], SSRI (esp. [[citalopram]])